AN4553R/UrlShortener/README.md

 >- The service is very read-heavy

 ## Technology stack
-This service should store relatively small amounts of data, no need to store relations between different data models, and redirections should be processed as quickly as possible, we will use Redis with Goland.
+- This service should store relatively small amounts of data, no need to store relations between different data models, and redirections should be processed as quickly as possible
+- I use Go with Redis and Base 62 encoding.
 ## Overview
 Generating unique URL using randomization and Base62 encoding
 ### Data model information